-For 2016, The CBTF is recommending \$10.7 million in additional investments to the Hennepin Energy Recovery Center, \$1.0 million for Energy Center Improvements, and \$250,000 toward Transfer Station Preservation.
-This recommended 2016 budget is nearly identical to our 2015 recommendation, with one important distinction.
-Our 2016 recommendation includes \$11.7 million in general obligation bonding supported by enterprise revenues, whereas prior years did not include a bonding component.
-This recommendation to budget some cash flow flexibility is based on future enterprise revenue forecasts, is consistent with the County Administrator's recommendation and is supported by Budget & Finance staff.
+For 2017, the CBTF is recommending \$6.7 million in additional investments to the Hennepin Energy Recovery Center and \$250,000 toward Transfer Station Preservation.
+The funding for the Hennepin Energy Recovery Center is general obligation bonding supported by enterprise revenues, whereas budgets prior to 2016 did not include a bonding component.
+This recommendation to budget bonding, based on future enterprise revenue forecasts, is consistent with the County Administrator's recommendation and is supported by Budget & Finance staff; however, the CBTF anticipates that in the medium term, Environment and Energy investments will return to a cash based financing approach.